Milnor fibre boundary of a non-isolated surface singularity: The second specific feature: the graphs

 Notice that $\partial F$ is a rational homology sphere.
 In fact, it is easy to verify that $H_1(\partial F,\Z)=\Z_5$. \end{example}

 As a consequence of the above discussion, we get:

-\begin{corollary}\labelpar{cor:Seif} If $C$ is a rational unicuspidal projective plane curve (i.e. $C$ has only one singular point which is locally irreducible), and its local singularity has only one Puiseux pair, then $\partial F$ can be represented by a plumbing graph which is either star--shaped or a string. \end{corollary}
+\begin{corollary}\labelpar{cor:Seif} If $C$ is a rational unicuspidal projective plane curve (i.e. $C$ has only one singular point at which $C$ is locally analytically irreducible), and its local singularity has only one Puiseux pair, then $\partial F$ can be represented by a plumbing graph which is either star--shaped or a string. \end{corollary} \ix{projective curve!unicuspidal|textbf}